MicrosoftDocs/azure-docs/articles/blockchain/service/manage-consortium-powershell.md

 ### Set-BlockchainMember

-Sets blockchain member attributes including display name and consortium role.
+Use this cmdlet to set blockchain member attributes, including the display name and the consortium role.

 Consortium administrators can set **DisplayName** and **Role** for all members.
-Consortium member with the user role can only change their own member's display name.
+The consortium member with the user role can change only their own member's display name.

 `Set-BlockchainMember -Name <String> [-DisplayName <String>] [-AccountAddress <String>] [-Role <String>] -Members <IContract> -Web3Account <IAccount> -Web3Client <IClient>`